adheus/Tuiter/README.md

 # Tuiter
-App authentication only Twitter app example
+iOS Twitter with app-authentication-only example

+- Universal app (iPad and iPhone)
+- Supporting English and Portuguese